cfolino/bookstack_docs/virtual-machines/pages/90_openmediavault-omv-patching-conditional-reboot-bare-metal.md

 This page documents the **patching and reboot workflow for OpenMediaVault (OMV)**.

 OMV is treated as **stateful storage infrastructure**.
-The patching workflow is designed to be safe and observable, with:
+The patching workflow is designed to be safe, observable, and minimally disruptive, with:

 - Clear pre-patch baseline recording
 - Optional read-only Btrfs health visibility
 - Conditional reboot logic (only when required)
-- Graceful shutdown of Samba services before reboot
+- Graceful shutdown of Samba services prior to reboot
 - Post-reboot connectivity and sanity checks
 - Email reporting via shared notification infrastructure

-Unlike VM workflows that restart from Proxmox, OMV is patched and rebooted as a **bare-metal host**, using Ansible’s reboot module.
+Unlike VM workflows that are restarted from Proxmox, OMV is patched and rebooted as a **bare-metal host**, using Ansible’s built-in `reboot` module.

 ---